guptaayushi1293/algorithms/README.md

 # Data Structures And Algorithms

 Algorithms are categorised into multiple topics.
-Each algorithm is marked with difficulty level and data structure it uses.
+Each algorithm is marked with difficulty level, data structure and language used.

 # Recursion
-1. Tower of Hanoi (Medium, Stack)
+1. Tower of Hanoi (Medium, Stack, scala)
-2. Sorted Array (Easy, Stack)
+2. Sorted Array (Easy, Stack, scala)
-3. Binary String of length n (Easy, Stack)
+3. Binary String of length n (Easy, Stack, scala)
-4. K-ary String of length n (Medium, Stack)
+4. K-ary String of length n (Medium, Stack, scala)